 But I just feel, in my heart, that God has called me to teach His Word, and when I come to his Word I have to teach it.
 I have to teach it the way it is, and I – I just want them and you and all of us to understand it.
 I – I hear the rest of the 13th chapter, and it’s telling me to love, and I want to love.
 But I have to love within the confines of the truth, and so do you.
 Let’s pray.

 Our Father, we do thank You for our brothers and sisters in the – who are loving You and who are reaching out and winning many to You.
 And we just praise You for them.
 And if – if we can be a little bit of a help to clear the air and clarify some issues in the Word on this subject, we'll be very grateful.
 Because this is Your Word and we do need to understand it for Your glory.
 Thank You for our fellowship this morning, Father.

 While your heads are bowed just a minute as we close, let’s refresh our commitment to the Lord to love one another.
 Esther sang so beautifully about it this morning and the chapter talks about it.
 Maybe, also, in some of your hearts, there's a real need for a commitment of your life to Christ, a real need to settle some spiritual issues, to gain some spiritual victory.
 Don’t go away until everything is really settled between you and the Lord this morning.

-Father, thank you for our fellowship.
+Father, thank You for our fellowship.
 We look forward even to tonight because this has been so good.
-Use us this day, and bring us together tonight with great reports of blessing in anticipation of what you will do even yet again tonight.
+Use us this day, and bring us together tonight with great reports of blessing in anticipation of what You will do even yet again tonight.
 Thank You for every life here.
-We pray that we'll preach the truth in love, and we'll give you the praise for what it does.
+We pray that we'll preach the truth in love, and we'll give You the praise for what it does.
 In Christ’s name, Amen.
 God bless you.